-Different types of yoga have slightly different methodologies and interpretations.
+Different types of yoga styles have slightly different methodologies and interpretations.
 The primary tenet is non-harming, which begins with choosing the right type of yoga for you to get all the various benefits of yoga.

 Hatha is a blanket term for the physical side of yoga.
 It’s more traditional in nature and is designed to balance opposing forces.
 The balance might come from physical and mental energy, strength and flexibility, or breath and the body.
 Choose it if you are a beginner or if you prefer a more gentle type of yoga.